KirakiraZLY/Variants-and-mutation-rate-in-SARS-Cov2/Note/Daily_Week4.md

-# Project in Bioinfo Note
+# Note for Project in Bioinfo, Week 4
 ### Zhang Leyi

 ## Some previous works